Table of Contents

 The endocrine pancreas as it is seen under the microscope

-The endocrine islets, that are distributed between the exocrine pancreatic tissue and have a spherical to ovoid or strung-out form.
+The endocrine islets are distributed between the exocrine pancreatic tissue and can have a spherical to ovoid, or strung-out, form.
 The thread-like arrangement of the epithelial cells and the dense meshwork of capillaries are apparent.
-The glandular cells are chromophobic, that means they can not be dyed very good, that is why they can be recognised by their light colour when dyed with hematoxylin-eosin.
-Special dyes help making the various types of cells visible, because the secretory granules appear in different colours.
+The glandular cells are chromophobic, meaning they cannot be dyed very well; for this reason, they can be recognized by their light color when dyed with hematoxylin-eosin.
+Special dyes help to make the various types of cells visible because the secretory granules appear in different colors.

 The endocrine pancreas — neural control

 The endocrine pancreas has adrenergic and cholinergic synapses.
-The release of glucagon is stimulated by neurites of the sympathetic nerve.
-The secretion of insulin is activated by the vagus nerve and inhibited by the sympathetic nerval system.
+Neurites of the sympathetic nerve stimulate the release of glucagon.
+The secretion of insulin is activated by the vagus nerve and inhibited by the sympathetic nervous system.

 Diseases of the Pancreas

 Mucoviscidosis, also known as cystic fibrosis, is a hereditary disease that affects the pancreas, lungs, and sweat glands.
 Mutations of the gene that codes the cystic fibrosis transmembrane conductance regulator (CFTR) protein are the root cause of mucoviscidosis.